Kutnohorite: Physical properties

-Kutnohorite occurs as aggregates of bundled blades of white through rose pink to light brown crystals.
+Kutnohorite occurs as aggregates of bundled blades of white, rose-pink, or light-brown crystals.
 Also as simple rhombs with curved faces, polycrystalline spherules and in massive and granular habits.
 It has perfect rhombohedral cleavage, typical of carbonates.
 It is brittle with a subconchoidal fracture and it is quite soft, with hardness 3.5 to 4, between calcite and fluorite.
 Specific gravity is 3.12, denser than both dolomite and calcite.
 It is soluble in acids, as are all carbonates.